FluentWeather/weathersnoop-indigoplugin/README.md

 WeatherSnoop has many great features, one of which is Bonjour discovery which makes device creation a snap:

-1. Select DEVICES (or one of it's subfolders) from the Outline View
+1. Select `DEVICES` (or one of it's subfolders) from the Outline View
-2. Click on the New… button
+2. Click on the `New…` button
-3. In the resulting Create New Device dialog, select WeatherSnoop from the Type: popup
+3. In the resulting `Create New Device` dialog, select `WeatherSnoop` from the `Type:` popup
-4. Select WeatherSnoop 3 Agent from the Model: menu
+4. Select `WeatherSnoop 3+ Agent` from the `Model:` menu
-5. In the resulting Configure WeatherSnoop 3 Agent dialog, you have some options:
+5. In the resulting `Configure WeatherSnoop 3+ Agent` dialog, you have some options:
  i.
-First, you must identify the WeatherSnoop instance - the most convenient way is to select it from the Select WeatherSnoop instance popup.
-This popup shows all WeatherSnoop 3.x instances running on your local network.
-If you don't see your WeatherSnoop or if it's on a different network, click the Manually enter network address checkbox, enter the host and port and click Scan for Agents. ii.
-Next, the Select WeatherSnoop agent popup list should show all agents that WeatherSnoop has open.
+First, you must identify the WeatherSnoop instance - the most convenient way is to select it from the `Select WeatherSnoop instance` popup.
+This popup shows all WeatherSnoop 3+ instances running on your local network.
+If you don't see your WeatherSnoop or if it's on a different network, click the `Manually enter network address` checkbox, enter the host and port and click `Scan for Agents`. ii.
+Next, the `Select WeatherSnoop agent popup` list should show all agents that WeatherSnoop has open.
 If there are none in the list, make sure WeatherSnoop is configured to share data and that it has at least one open agent.
-You can click Scan for Agents if you made any changes in WeatherSnoop. iii.
-Once you've selected the appropriate agent, select the field you want displayed in the State column of the Device List.
+You can click `Scan for Agents` if you made any changes in WeatherSnoop. iii.
+Once you've selected the appropriate agent, select the field you want displayed in the `State` column of the Device List.
 Most people will probably select the temperature but you can select whatever you want.
-6. Click Save
+6. Click `Save`
-7. Name the timer something useful and close the Create New Device dialog
+7. Name the timer something useful and close the `Create New Device` dialog

 As stated above, the device states presented in the device will vary based on what's provided by the selected agent.
 Contact Tee-Boy about any data you believe should be available for your agent type that doesn't show up.